AkiraSalvare/fdu-connect/README_en.md

 #### Use a GUI client

-+ If you are from ZJU:
++ If you are from FDU:
-  + Windows users are recommended to use [ZJU Connect for Windows](https://github.com/mythologyli/zju-connect-for-Windows)
+  + Windows users are recommended to use [FDU Connect for Windows](https://github.com/akirasalvare/fdu-connect-for-Windows)
   + Linux/macOS users can try the [EZ4Connect](https://github.com/PageChen04/EZ4Connect) developed by [PageChen04](https://github.com/PageChen04) or the [hitsz-connect-verge](https://github.com/kowyo/hitsz-connect-verge) developed by [kowyo](https://github.com/kowyo)
-    Please set the server address to `rvpn.zju.edu.cn:443`
+    Please set the server address to `stuvpn.fudan.edu.cn:443`
-+ If you are not from ZJU:
++ If you are not from FDU:

   You can try the [EZ4Connect](https://github.com/PageChen04/EZ4Connect) developed by [PageChen04](https://github.com/PageChen04) or the [hitsz-connect-verge](https://github.com/kowyo/hitsz-connect-verge) developed by [kowyo](https://github.com/kowyo)

 #### Run directly

-+ If you are from ZJU:
++ If you are from FDU:
-  1. Download the latest version of the corresponding platform on the [Release](https://github.com/mythologyli/zju-connect/releases) page.
+  1. Download the latest version of the corresponding platform on the [Release](https://github.com/akirasalvare/fdu-connect/releases) page.

-  2. Take macOS as an example, unzip the executable file `zju-connect`.
+  2. Take macOS as an example, unzip the executable file `fdu-connect`.

   3. macOS needs to remove security restrictions first.
-Run: `sudo xattr -rd com.apple.quarantine zju-connect`.
+Run: `sudo xattr -rd com.apple.quarantine fdu-connect`.

-  4. Run: `./zju-connect -username <username> -password <password>`.
+  4. Run: `./fdu-connect -username <username> -password <password>`.

   5. At this time, port `1080` is the Socks5 proxy, and port `1081` is the HTTP proxy.
 If you need to change the default port, please refer to [Arguments](#Arguments).

-+ If you are not from ZJU:
++ If you are not from FDU:

   Other steps are the same as above, try setting the running parameters to:

-  `./zju-connect -server <server address> -port <server port> -username xxx -password xxx -disable-zju-config -skip-domain-resource -zju-dns-server auto`
+  `./fdu-connect -server <server address> -port <server port> -username xxx -password xxx -disable-fdu-config -skip-domain-resource -fdu-dns-server auto`

-  For details, see this [link](https://github.com/Mythologyli/zju-connect/issues/65#issuecomment-2650185322)
+  For details, see this [link](https://github.com/Mythologyli/fdu-connect/issues/65#issuecomment-2650185322)

 #### Run as a service